 Why the gap persists

 Africa’s connectivity numbers are not a secret, but they are worth stating plainly because they frame everything that follows.
 Only 36% of Africans were online in 2025, against a global average of 74%.
-4G covers roughly 70% of the continent’s population, yet only around four in ten Africans actually use the internet.
+The 4G mobile phone system covers roughly 70% of the continent’s population, yet only around four in ten Africans actually use the internet.
 The infrastructure exists in many places.
 Affordable, usable connectivity does not.

 Fixed broadband barely registers: fewer than one in a hundred Africans has a fixed connection, compared with around eighteen per hundred globally.
-The fibre rollout that anchors digital economies in Europe and Asia reaches only about 30 percent of Africa’s population within roughly ten kilometres of a fibre node.
+The fibre rollout that anchors digital economies in Europe and Asia reaches few in Africa: only about 30% of its population is within ten kilometres of a fibre node.

-Low earth orbit (LEO) satellites are the most credible answer to that problem.
-They orbit close enough to deliver latency comparable to a fixed broadband line – tens of milliseconds, versus the 600 milliseconds typical of traditional geostationary satellites – making them genuinely usable for education, healthcare, and commerce rather than merely technically present.
-Africa’s LEO market is already valued at approximately $5.9bn and projected to nearly double to $11.4bn by 2032.
+LEO satellites are the most credible answer to that problem.
+They orbit close enough to deliver latency comparable to a fixed broadband line – tens of milliseconds, versus the 600 milliseconds typical of traditional geostationary orbit (GSO) satellites – making them genuinely usable for education, healthcare and commerce rather than merely technically present.
+The LEO market in Africa and the Middle East is projected to be up to $1.3bn by 2033.
 The Nigeria licensing decision is commercial confirmation of what the forecasts have been saying.

 The satellite rule nobody talks about

 Those limits do not prevent LEO operators from launching satellites.
 What they do is constrain the capacity, coverage density, and ultimately the quality of service those satellites can deliver in shared frequency bands.
 In markets where connectivity is already marginal, constrained capacity is not an abstraction.
-It is fewer schools connected, fewer clinics online, fewer small businesses able to participate in a digital economy.
+It means fewer schools are connected, fewer clinics are online and fewer small businesses are able to participate in a digital economy.

 GSO operators – including those with established satellite infrastructure across the continent – argue these protections remain necessary.
 They are not wrong that some protection framework is needed.
 The question is whether limits set in an earlier era of satellite technology should govern today’s deployments without an evidence-based review.

-At WRC-23 in Dubai, a push to formally revise these limits failed to achieve consensus.
+the 23rd ITU World Radiocommunication Conference (WRC-23) in Dubai in 2023, a push to formally revise these limits failed to achieve consensus.
 The issue was deferred: an ITU study group was tasked with conducting updated technical studies, with WRC-27 as the next decision point.

 Africa accounts for a fraction of the global satellite communications market.
 That, for the continent with the largest unmet connectivity need on earth, is a stark reminder that today’s rules and market structures are not yet delivering what Africa requires.